 The 'Qorichacra' project focuses on the critical topic of linking smallholders into sophisticated supply chains.
 It started in 2010 in the region of Cusco, Peru.
-We are now scaling it up with McDonald's and other partners in Peru, Brazil, Argentina and Puerto Rico.
+We scaled it up with McDonald's and other partners in Peru, Brazil, Argentina and Puerto Rico.

 Here's the summary of the 2016 impact study.

 Linking smallholders to lucrative local markets